AcBurggg/chacha20_circuitSim/README.md

 design.
 This slightly altered version decreases the length of the counter from 64-bits to 32-bits and increases the length of the nonce from 64-bits to 96-bits.
 Only the initial matrix state changes - the logic of the block_function is unchanged.

 Currently, the "intitial state" of the input matrix is represented by 16 32-bit circuitSim constant pins at the top of the main subcircuit.
 The fields that can be altered are as follows: key0-key7, counter, and nonce0-2.
 The constant is a nothing-up-my-sleeve-number and should not be changed to maintain integriy.
 It is the ASCII value of "expand 32-byte k" which describes what the block function is doing.
-Its taking a smaller key and turning it into a large pseudorandom keystream using Add, Rotate, and XOR operations.
+It's taking a smaller key and turning it into a large pseudorandom keystream using Add, Rotate, and XOR operations.

 The block function's purpose is to generate a long keystream that can then be XOR'd with a plaintext input to get a ciphertext.
 The block function uses this counter (CTR) mode of operation just to generate the keystream.
 The actual encryption itself can be thought of as a stream cipher.